-Input from DSHP, DSHP Plus and CHIP members into the development of the QMS is accessed through a variety of methods.
+Input from DSHP, DSHP Plus, Medicaid and CHIP members into the development of the QMS is accessed through a variety of methods.
 One method is the use of member satisfaction surveys that may include Consumer Assessment of Healthcare Providers and Systems (CAHPS), and surveys administered through the Health Benefits Manager (HBM) and other DSHP, DSHP Plus and CHIP-funded programs.
-Additional sources of recipient input include member grievances and appeals, as well as public forums such as the State Council for Persons with Disabilities and MCO Member Advisory Committees which include DSHP, DSHP Plus and CHIP Populations
+Additional sources of recipient input include member grievances and appeals, as well as public forums such as the State Council for Persons with Disabilities and MCO Member Advisory Committees which include DSHP, DSHP-Plus and DHCP populations.